Lachi1921/real-estate-app/README.md

 [![Next.js](https://img.shields.io/badge/Next.js-%3E%3D13.0-blue)]()

 A Next.js 13+ TypeScript web application for real estate listings.
-The project provides a framework for building a property listing platform with modern frontend features, optimized fonts, and TypeScript support.
+The project provides a framework for building a property listing platform with modern frontend features, and TypeScript support.
 The app uses Next.js routing and server components to manage pages and content efficiently.

 ---